-15 Netflix Movies EVERY Witch Should Watch 2021
+19 Movies & Shows EVERY Witch and Pagan Should Watch

 We’re in the age of instant streaming TV.
-So why not take advantage of it and enjoy a little magical Netflix entertainment?
+So why not take advantage of it and enjoy a little magical move or show entertainment?
 I don’t know about you, but as a modern witch, I like movies that either teach me a valuable lesson or take me on a magical journey.
-Here are our favorite current (2021) Netflix movies every witch should watch!
-(Keep in mind not all movies here will be witch movies and feature witches, BUT every movie will have a reason why witches should watch it.)
+Here are our favorite current movies and series every witch or pagan should watch!
+(Keep in mind not all movies here will be witch movies and feature witches or pagans, BUT every one will have a reason why you should watch it.)

 1. Pan’s Labyrinth

 Every witch loves a good magical journey into the otherworld, am I right?
 If you don’t mind reading subtitles OR if you speak fluent Spanish, Pan’s Labyrinth is worth the watch.
 Pan’s Labyrinth is a fantasy featuring a little girl who finds herself lost between this world and another in light of unimaginable terrors in the real world, she meets fairies and gods in the otherworld.
 This is a fantasy movie every witch should watch.

 If you’re into a good horror movie, The Conjuring won’t disappoint.
 Based on a true haunting in Rhode Island, the film follows the demonologists known as the Warrens into a terrifying journey.
 The Warrens are called on to help a family dealing with a sinister haunting in their home…involving the ghost of a long-dead witch who once lived in their house.
 This one will have you jumping.
 So grab your partner and some popcorn, witches.
 And hold on tight.